nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

            };
          };

-You will need the following lines in your application to apply the pin configuration from your sCAN board overlay, as well as to initialize the Soft Peripheral:
+Add the following code to your application to apply the pin configuration from the sCAN board overlay:

 .. code-block:: c

-   //The following lines in your setup functions apply the FLPR pins to PINCTRL:
+   // Apply the FLPR pin configuration.

    uint32_t io[2] = {
        NRF_PIN_PORT_TO_PIN_NUMBER(2, 2), // TX